 Sizing of infrastructure has been a frequent conversation topic in recent years with the onslaught of AI-focused technologies being released to the public.
 As such, GPT-3 is the perfect example to use when discussing how to adequately provision infrastructure for deep learning generally, and LLMs in particular.
 Let’s walk through this example, doing the math on how to size such a system:

-GPT-3 has 175 billion hyperparameters, and let’s assume that we’ll use all three types of parallelism discussed above in our deployment of this LLM, and that we’ll deploy it on 1024 GPUs, which is the equivalent of 128 NVIDIA DGX-A100 machines (each contains 8 GPUs).
+GPT-3 has 175 billion parameters, and let’s assume that we’ll use all three types of parallelism discussed above in our deployment of this LLM, and that we’ll deploy it on 1024 GPUs, which is the equivalent of 128 NVIDIA DGX-A100 machines (each contains 8 GPUs).

 As discussed above, the ~500 GB model itself is too big to fit into the 80 GB memory of a single GPU, so we’ll use tensor-based model parallelism to distribute the model across the 8 GPUs in a DGX node.